Preshupj/Student-Hub/README.md

 with legitimate information.
 This system will help students be connected well before their college start date which in a way helps students act like a bridge before they even meet in person.

+**Objective:

+To desgin a student data model which facilatates on how the university functions:

+1. Data Extraction from created google forms
+2. EEE Model
+3. UML diagram
+4. Database Access via Python
+5. SQL Implementation
+6. NoSQL Mongo DB implementation

 **EER MODEL**

 ![image](https://user-images.githubusercontent.com/66838658/208557684-91098e58-f27d-491e-af40-b231ada73e9e.png)